aloisiaarnoldi/notes/README.md

 # 2023-12-28
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Write code that is easy to understand and maintain.
 Complex code may seem impressive at first, but it often leads to bugs, maintenance nightmares, and difficulty in collaboration.
 Remember, you write code not just for computers to execute, but also for other humans to read and comprehend.
 So, keep it simple, structured, and well-documented."

+# 2023-12-29
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems arise from simple, well-designed components working together.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written, so invest in clarity and documentation.
+And finally, embrace debugging as a crucial part of the development process, for it is through understanding and fixing errors that we truly deepen our knowledge of the system."